 Understand

-[edit]The residents are friendly and generally willing to help with directions and other requests.
-Puerto Vallarta also has gained a reputation as one of the few cities in Latin America that enthusiastically welcomes LGBT tourism.
-The area in and around the Zona Romantica is particularly known for having many hotels, bars, shops and restaurants that cater to gay tourists.
+The residents are friendly and generally willing to help with directions and other requests.
+Puerto Vallarta also has gained a reputation as one of several cities in Latin America that enthusiastically welcomes LGBT tourism.
+The area in and around the Zona Romantica is particularly known for having many small boutique hotels, bars, shops and restaurants that cater to gay tourists.
 There is also an annual Pride festival held in May.

 English is widely spoken, and as a tourist destination, prices are higher than many other places in Mexico.
-Puerto Vallarta is very crowded at holidays, if you're planning a visit to Mexico that coincides with a major holiday, consider visiting Mexico City or Guadalajara instead.
-The cities empty out as Mexicans and tourists flood to the beaches.
+Puerto Vallarta is very crowded at holidays, when the cities empty out as Mexicans and tourists flood to the beaches.

 [edit]Get in